ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 1.3 12/18/1017 =
+* FEATURE: Add support for the `[ez-toc]` shortcode.
+* NEW: For backwards compatibility with "Table of Content Plus", register the `[toc]` shortcode.
+* NEW: Introduce the `ez_toc_extract_headings_content` filter.
+* TWEAK: Update the tested to and required readme header text.
+* TWEAK: Do not show the widget on the 404, archive, search and posts pages.
+* I18N: Add the nl_NL translation.

 = 1.2 04/29/2016 =
 * TWEAK: Remove the font family from styling the TOC title header.
 * TWEAK: Pass the raw title to the `ez_toc_title` filter.